 Using page builders to create landing pages or a complete website can produce massive bloat of unwanted code.
 The other major problem is that if you ever switch the theme, every page will require a lot of cleaning up or worse, completely rebuilt.

 The reason why that happens is what is commonly known in the web design industry as “Lock-in“.
-This means that if you ever deactivate the plugin, your content becomes a mess of shortcodes on the front-end.
+This means that if you ever deactivate the plugin, your content becomes a mess of shortcodes on the front end.
 In most cases, your content will be lost and what remains is what looks like a bunch of programming code.

 In a nutshell, once you start using a page builder, you are stuck with it for the life of your website.
 In a worst-case scenario, you could also be stuck with the theme you are using forever too!
-The reason for that is because the theme could have special custom coding for the page builder as well as unique styling.
+The reason for that is that the theme could have special custom coding for the page builder as well as unique styling.

 If You Like Page Builders

-If you are some who likes page builders, consider the theme you are going to purchase and check the feature list to see what page builder it requires.
+If you are someone who likes page builders, consider the theme you are going to purchase and check the feature list to see what page builder it requires.
 The most common builder plugins are: